 Can you solve the puzzle and determine who the murderer was and get on our leaderboard?
 You can try your answers as many times as you like, your name will not be submitted to the leaderboard until you hit “Submit Score to Leaderboard” (which will only appear once you have tried an answer).

 Completely baffled?
 Do not be disheartened as it really is a very hard puzzle after all.
-Check out this forum topic if you want to dicuss the puzzle or ask for a bit of guidance
+Feel free to get in touch to ask for a bit of guidance.